pythonarcade/arcade/doc/programming_guide/how_to_get_help.rst

     print("Do stuff!")
     ```

-If you want, you can click the button at the top right of the example box
+You can click the button at the top right of the example box
 above to copy this template to your clipboard.
 You can paste it into
-Discord's message box as below:
+Discord's message box as shown below:

 .. image:: ./images/discord_code_entry_desktop.png
-    :alt: The code block from above pasted into Discord's message entry field
+    :alt: The example code block from above pasted into Discord's
+          message entry field.

-To format your own code, delete the code between the first and last lines, then
+To format your own code, delete the code between the first and last
-paste your own code in!
+lines, then paste your own code in!

-.. _help-sharing-code-with-markdown-terminal:

 Terminal output works the same way, except you don't type ``python``
 after the three backticks on the first line:

+.. _help-sharing-code-with-markdown-terminal:

 .. code-block:: markdown